doordeck/doordeck-headless-sdk/docs/08_API-ACCOUNT.md

 > This function is only available to users with Doordeck issued auth tokens.

 > [!NOTE]
-> When used successfully, the auth token and refresh token from the response are added to the [context manager](06_CONTEXT-MANAGER.md).
+> When used successfully, the cloud auth token and cloud refresh token from the response are added to the [context manager](06_CONTEXT-MANAGER.md) and automatically stored in [secure storage](04_INITIALIZE.md#secure-storage).

 > [!NOTE]
 > This function can be used with the [refresh token](06_CONTEXT-MANAGER.md#set-refresh-token) value from the context.
 To use the value from the context, you should pass null as the function parameter